UK, US and allies ‘calling Putin out’ as they intensify calls for ceasefire

 “Working with President Trump, with all our partners, we will ramp up sanctions and increase our military aid for Ukraine’s defence to pressure Russia back to the table.”

+In a post on his Truth Socal platform on Thursday, he said that “if the ceasefire is not respected, the U.S. and its partners will impose further sanctions”.

+He added: “As President, I will stay committed to securing Peace between Russia and Ukraine, together with the Europeans, and a Lasting Peace it will be!”

-The Prime Minister has been in the capital alongside French President Emmanuel Macron, German Chancellor Friedrich Merz and Polish Prime Minister Donald Tusk for further talks on the so-called “coalition of the willing” with Ukrainian President Volodymyr Zelensky.
+Sir Keir has been in the Ukrainian capital with French President Emmanuel Macron, German Chancellor Friedrich Merz and Polish Prime Minister Donald Tusk for further talks on the so-called “coalition of the willing”, with Ukrainian President Volodymyr Zelensky.

+They also held a virtual meeting with other leaders involved in the coalition around the globe.

-They spoke with the US president on the phone, and are understood to have updated him on coalition of the willing plans, in a call that lasted around 20 minutes and was described by a UK source as “warm”.
+The five leaders in Ukraine on Saturday spoke to the US president on the phone, and are understood to have updated him on coalition of the willing plans, in a call that lasted about 20 minutes and was described by a UK source as “warm”.

+Mr Zelensky said on X that during the call they “agreed on our shared vision and further joint actions” as he thanked “everyone who supports a dignified end to this war”.